- Users who don't have their display adapter up to date are prone to experience issues with changing the screen resolution.

-If the screen resolution is set to anything other than the default (recommended) resolution or if the Display resolution option is greyed out, you can resolve the problem by following the steps outlined below.
+If the screen resolution is set to anything other than the default (recommended) resolution or the Display resolution option is greyed out, you can resolve the problem by following the steps outlined below.

 1. Update the display card adapter driver

 - Press the Windows key + I to open the Settings app and click on the Display option.